Skip to content

 );

 Constraints: - PRIMARY KEY — enforces uniqueness and implies NOT NULL.
-If a table has a single INT64 primary key column, omitting it on INSERT will auto-assign the next sequential ID (INT/INTEGER/INT64/BIGINT are synonyms here). - NOT NULL — rejects NULL values. - UNIQUE — enforces uniqueness via a secondary index. - CHECK (expression) — row-level validation; the expression must evaluate to TRUE or NULL (only FALSE is a violation). - DEFAULT value — default value used when column is omitted from INSERT. - REFERENCES table(column) — foreign key constraint (see Foreign Keys). - GENERATED ALWAYS AS (expr) STORED — computed column persisted on INSERT/UPDATE (see Generated Columns).
+If a table has a single INT64 primary key column, omitting it on INSERT will auto-assign the next sequential ID (INT/INTEGER/INT64/BIGINT are synonyms here). - NOT NULL — rejects NULL values. - UNIQUE — enforces uniqueness via a secondary index. - CHECK (expression) — row-level validation; the expression must evaluate to TRUE or NULL (only FALSE is a violation). - DEFAULT value — default value used when column is omitted from INSERT. - REFERENCES table(column) — foreign key constraint. - GENERATED ALWAYS AS (expr) STORED|VIRTUAL — computed column in persisted (STORED) or read-time (VIRTUAL) mode (see Generated Columns).

 CREATE TEMP TABLE / CREATE TEMP VIEW